sassoftware/saspy/saspy/doc/source/configuration.rst

 If adding this to your system PATH environment variable, only list the path to the directory, don't incluse the file itself i.e.: C:\\Program Files\\SASHome\\SASFoundation\\9.4\\core\\sasext.

 java      - Required
-    the path to the java executable to use (On Unix, fully qualified path.
-On Windows, you may get away with simply ``java``, else put the FQP) classpath - Required
+    the path to the java executable to use classpath - Required
     Classpath to IOM client jars and saspyiom.jar. encoding  -